lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_03/Exercise_03.md

 1. Navigate to Main Menu Gateways option.
 1. You can see new MQTT Network created with the address provided in the gatewayAddress of gateway configuration
 1. Also, you can see that Gateway Edge is successfully connected and online.
-1. Launch the PAHO Client.
+1. Launch the MQTT simulator Client.
 1. In Connection 1 page, Navigate to MQTT Tab Under Connection options，Please provide server URI as following: tcp://localhost:61618
 1. Please Click on Connect Button.
 1. You must see the status as connected